Client references & testimonials are a false God.

 Artisans don't require Client references to close for them.

-If you offer a commodity, you are not artisan.
-If you are trying to sell a commodity, the Client reference / testimonial is probably all you have got to differentiate you from the other commodities.
+If you offer a commodity, you are definitely not artisan.
+If you are trying to sell a commodity, the Client reference / testimonial is probably all you've got to differentiate you from the other commodities.

 Get out of the commodity business.